gordianknotC/nxp_note/android/NFC Tag.md

 Represents an NFC tag that has been discovered.

 [Tag](https://developer.android.com/reference/android/nfc/Tag.html?hl=CA)  is an immutable object that represents the **state of a NFC tag** at the time of **discovery**.
 It can be used as a handle to  [TagTechnology](https://developer.android.com/reference/android/nfc/tech/TagTechnology.html?hl=CA)  classes to perform advanced operations, or directly queried for its ID via  [getId()](https://developer.android.com/reference/android/nfc/Tag.html?hl=CA#getId())  and the set of technologies it contains via  [getTechList()](https://developer.android.com/reference/android/nfc/Tag.html?hl=CA#getTechList()).
-Arrays passed to and returned by this class are  _not_  cloned, so be careful not to modify them.
+> Arrays passed to and returned by this class are  **_not_  cloned**, so be careful not to modify them.

-A new tag object is created every time a tag is discovered (comes into range), even if it is the same physical tag.
+A **new tag** object is created every time a **tag is discovered** (comes into range), even if it is the same physical tag.
 If a tag is removed and then returned into range, then only the most recent tag object can be successfully used to create a  [TagTechnology](https://developer.android.com/reference/android/nfc/tech/TagTechnology.html?hl=CA).

 ### Tag Dispatch